-Head coach Gian Piero Gasperini has made his preference clear to Roma's hierarchy: he wants to keep all players currently on expiring deals, including Paulo Dybala, Lorenzo Pellegrini, Zeki Celik, and Stephan El Shaarawy.
-Gasperini stated his intentions after establishing his authority at the club, and the board will need to manage the financial implications of extending these contracts.
+Head coach Gian Piero Gasperini has made his position clear to Roma's hierarchy: he wants to retain all players currently on expiring deals, including Paulo Dybala, Lorenzo Pellegrini, Zeki Celik, and Stephan El Shaarawy.
+Gasperini has stated his intentions to the club's leadership, though they must find ways to make the finances work.
+The coach is satisfied with the group's cohesion and harmony and prefers to keep the squad intact if possible.

 Testo Originale / Source Text